A power of attorney is a legal document that lets you appoint another person to make property, financial and other legal decisions on your behalf.

 If you complete a durable power of attorney, you don’t give up the right to make decisions for yourself.
 However, any decision your agent makes has the same legal consequences as if you had made it yourself.
 You should look at the power of attorney document periodically to ensure that your agent is still the person you want to make decisions for you.
 If your preference changes, you can change the document.

-Power of Attorney documents generally allow you to name a second person who can act as your agent if for some reason your primary agent cannot fulfill his duties.
+Power of Attorney documents generally allow you to name a second person who can act as your agent if for some reason your primary agent cannot fulfill their duties.
 You should always name a backup agent.

 Consult with a lawyer to create a power of attorney document.
 The document needs to be tailored to your individual needs and be drafted with precise legal language.
 Contact your State Bar Association for information about your state’s rules.